Sabaoth (Gnosticism): Non-Gnostic sources

 Epiphanius of Salamis, the bishop of Salamis, Cyprus at the end of the 4th century, reports that Severian Encratites (also associated with Sethians) believed Sabaoth and Ialdabaoth to be one and the same, the God of law, and therefore evil.
 Celsus, a 2nd-century Greek philosopher, identified Ialdabaoth with Cronus and Sabaoth and Adonai with Zeus.
 Origen (c.
 184 – c.
 253) denies the equation.
-That such identifications appears within Gnostic documents themselves, has not been proven.